imkhateeb/retail-pulse/server/server.md

 - **Nodemon**: For development hot-reloading.
 - **dotenv**: For managing environment variables.
 - **csv-parser**: To parse CSV file data to JSON.
+- **express-rate-limit**: Middleware to control the rate of incoming API requests and prevent abuse or overloading of the server.

 ---